airsonic/airsonic-docs/install/example/freebsd_freenas.md

 service tomcat8 restart
 ```

-Congratulations you have ffmpeg with mp3 support installed ready for Libresonic to use.
+Congratulations you have ffmpeg with mp3 support installed ready for Airsonic to use.